 For a serene, "different" temple experience, get a little outside of the Old City to Wat Umong, the Tunnel Temple.
 Tuk-tuk drivers will know how to get there.

-Tip: Although dress code isn't always enforced, these temples aren't just tourist attractions in Chiang Mai — they're still active places of worship!
+Tip: Although the dress code isn't always enforced, these temples aren't just tourist attractions in Chiang Mai—they're still active places of worship!
 Dress conservatively, remove your shoes when entering, and avoid a common cultural faux pas: turning your back to Buddha statues for selfies.

-Trekking trips are almost always done as part of a package tour and can easily be arranged through any guest house, hotel, or travel agent.
+Trekking trips are almost always done as part of a package tour.
+They can easily be arranged through any guest house, hotel, or travel agent.
 Many options are available, as this is the main reason why many people visit Chiang Mai.

-Tip: Trekking independently in the area isn't very easily done.
-You'll miss out on the many cultural experiences of... visiting villages, plus you'll need a local guide for safety.
+Tip: Trekking independently in the area isn't easily done.
+You'll miss out on the many cultural experiences of visiting villages, plus you'll need a local guide for safety.